Yamakinkarudu: Plot

 Vijay (Chiranjeevi) and Kishore (Sarath Babu) are childhood friends and both work in police department.
 They put a goon called Jackal behind bars and he vows revenge on them before going to jail.
-Kishore's sister (Raadhika) is in love with vijay.
+Kishore's sister (Radhika) is in love with vijay.
 They get married and have a kid.
 Jackal escapes from jail and kills Kishore.
 Now its Vijay's turn to bring Jackal and his gang to justice and put an end to their atrocities.